chef-boneyard/chef-web-docs-2016/includes_private_chef_1x/includes_private_chef_1x_admin_configure_general_redis.rst

 ..
 This file should not be changed in a way that hinders its ability to appear in multiple documentation sets.

-This configuration file has the following settings for |redis|:
+This configuration file has the following settings for the |service redis| service:

 .. list-table::
    :widths: 200 300